axolotl-ai-cloud/axolotl/README.md

 save_steps: # leave empty to save at each epoch
 eval_steps: # leave empty to eval at each epoch
 save_total_limit: # checkpoints saved at a time
+# Maximum number of iterations to train for.
+It precedes num_epochs which means that
+# if both are set, num_epochs will not be guaranteed.
+# e.g., when 1 epoch is 1000 steps => `num_epochs: 2` and `max_steps: 100` will train for 100 steps
 max_steps:

 eval_table_size: # approximate number of predictions sent to wandb depending on batch size.
 Enabled above 0.
 Default is 0